ThomasKSH/openshift-workshops-master/jboss.md

 The first thing you need to do is create a new project called `nationalparks`:

 ````
-$ oc new-project nationalparks
+$ oc new-project userXX-nationalparks       // Where XX is your usernumber
-Now using project "nationalparks" on server "https://10.2.2.2:8443".
+Now using project "userXX-nationalparks" on server "https://pixy.io".

 You can add applications to this project with the 'new-app' command.
 For example, try: